stephan-nylinder/module-organising-data-dm-practices/_episodes/103-maintaining-data-integrity-and-authenticity.md

 - Who the "inventor" of your file structure is (title, not name!), and to what extent can you influence how it is organized?
 - One thing you believe you could improve in your current file structure.

+### Three principles for (file) names:

+1. Machine readable – avoid spaces, deliberate punctuation, accented characters, inconsistent letter casing
+2. Human readable - a name describes the content of the file, connects to concept of a *slug* from semantic URLs
+3. Default ordering – put something numeric first, use the ISO 8601 standard for dates (YYYYMMDD, or YYYY-MM-DD), left pad other numbers with zeros (01, 02, 03...
+10)

 ## File naming
 A File naming convention is a framework, or protocol, for naming your files in a way that describes the file contents and, importantly, how they relate to other files.